-Table F-17 Item Object Methods Cast Function Cast (Type As Type) As Item Attempts to cast this item to the passed $Type$.
+Table F-17 Item Object Meth Table F-1 / Item Object Methods Cast Funct ion Cast (Type As Type) As Item Attempts to cast this item to the passed $Type$.
 (For example, if there is an identity for this item of the specified type, it will return that identity.)
-Contents Function Contents (Field As Field) As Items Returns the contents of the spe cified Field.
-DeleteItem Function DeleteItem() As Void the operation, so the item is all the database.
-Does not apply access controls to ways deleted, regardless of the privileges of the unction can be very destructive, so be sure to care- Downcast Function Downcast() As Item Casts the current Item to its "most derived" identity.
-For example, if you have retrieved a Task from the database, and the object also has a Bug Report identity, Downcast will return the Bug Report Item.
-Export Function String) A Export (OutputFile As String, TemplateFile As s Items Exports the current Item to the specified OutputFile .
+Contents Funct ion Contents (Field As Field) As Items Returns the contents of the specified Field.
+DeleteItem Funct ion DeleteItem() As Void Deletes the specified item from the database.
+Does not apply access controls to the operation, so the item is always deleted, regardless of the privileges of the currently logged in user.
+This function can be very destructive, so be sure to carefully test any code that uses it.
+Downcast Funct ion Downcast() As Item Casts the current Item to its "most derived" identity.
+For example, if you have retrieved a Task from the database, and the object also has a Bug Report identity, Downcast will return the Bug Report Item. • ion Export (OutputFile As String, TemplateFile As)) As Items Exports the current Item to the specified OutputFile .
 TemplateFile is optional; if specified, the Item is written to a delimited ASCII file as specified in the template.
-ExtractAttachment Function String ExtractAttachment(ExtractToFile As String) As Extract attachment to a file.
-History Function History (DateAndTime As String) As Histories Returns the History objects associated with this Item.
+ExtractAttachment Funct String ion ExtractAttachment(ExtractToFile As String) As Extract attachment to a file.
+History Funct ion History (DateAndTime As String) As Histories Returns the History objects associated with this Item.
 DateAndTime is optional: if not specified, all associated History items are retrieved.
 Otherwise, all History items since DateAndTime are retrieved.
-Identities Function Identities () As Types Returns the types of the other identities associated with this item, if any.
-Value Function String Value (Field As String, Abbreviation As Integer) As Returns the Abbreviation of the specified Field.
-Abbreviation is optional, and defaults to the default abbreviation (abbreviation 0). valueByFieldAndAbbrev (Field As Field, Abbrevia- Abbreviation) As String Performs the same function as the previous command, using Field and Abbreviation objects instead of Strings.
+Identities Funct ion Identities () As Types Returns the types of the other identities associated with this item, if any.
+Value Funct String ion Value (Field As String, Abbreviation As Integer) As Returns the Abbreviation of the specified Field.
+Abbreviation is optional, and defaults to the default abbreviation (abbreviation 0). ion ValueByFieldAndAbbrev (Field As Field, Abbreviass Abbreviation) As String Performs the same function as the previous command, using Field and Abbreviation objects instead of Strings.